hadley/recipes/recipes/slices/ginger-daties.md

 Bake for 15 minutes at 325 F.

 Comments: This is a biscuit recipe, not a slice and is complete.

 Admin. please move it to the correct section.
+Source: Cornell Cookbook